Season of the Witch: Enchantment, Terror, and Deliverance in the City of Love

-Season of the Witch: Enchantment, Terror, and Deliverance in the City of Love is a history book by best-selling author David Talbot.
-The book captures the dark history of San Francisco from the 1960s to the early 1980s utilizing a “kaleidoscopic narrative” and tells the story of how "the 1967 Summer of Love gave way to 20 or so winters of discontent."
+Season of the Witch: Enchantment, Terror, and Deliverance in the City of Love is a history book by author David Talbot.
+The book describes the history of San Francisco from the 1960s to the early 1980s utilizing a “kaleidoscopic narrative” and tells the story of how "the 1967 Summer of Love gave way to 20 or so winters of discontent."

 Contexts

-Season of the Witch is broken down into three sections, each one depicting a different period within the city; each section is home to a number of chapters that are cleverly titled and a hodge-podge of clever puns to the utmost bizarre.
+Season of the Witch is broken down into three sections, each one depicting a different period within the city.

 Enchantment

 The story starts off with what San Francisco is best known for within its history: hippie kids and their drugs that lead to the birthplace of many social movements and the rise of the Counter Culture.